 It’s particularly important, of course, when it comes to monetizing your online business.
-Including a strong Call to Action (CTA) for your own products or affiliate products can make or break your promotions.
+Including a strong CTA for your own products or affiliate products can make or break your promotions.

 It doesn’t matter whether you’re linking to your own or affiliate products, conversions consistently improve with the use of power phrases and action words (verbs).